maksumov/angular-debug-quest/README.md

 Some of them might be easy to spot with a runtime error, but some of them might be tricky and require to understand what the code is aiming for.

+> This project is full of bugs on purpose to test your skills on your own fork.
+It's not meant to be fixed itself.

 ## How to play

 1. Clone the repository